 In the same context that God promised to be Abram’s shield and great reward, He confirmed His promise of a progeny and a land with a formal covenant.
 God also provided Abram with important details to alleviate his concerns regarding descendants and their future ownership of the land of Canaan:

 While history documents Israel’s bondage in Egypt, God did not specify the location.
 God did, however, give Abram a glimpse into the future with a prediction that his offspring would be subjugated for 400 years (vv.
 13-14).
-At the set time, God also promised to liberate them with great wealth while returning them to the Promised Land.
+At the set time, God also promised to liberate them with great wealth IN returning them to the Promised Land.
 (Ex.12:33-36).

 God delineates the boundaries of the Promised Land in today’s text.
 Although some assert that the map of the British Mandate of Palestine loosely approximates the boundaries of the land God described, the area is more extensive stretching from Lebanon to Egypt and from the Euphrates River to the Mediterranean Sea.

 The modern State of Israel inhabits a minuscule portion of the total land allocated to the nation (cf. Dt.
 32:8).
 The fact that Abram’s descendants would live outside the land for 400 years is immaterial.
-God defines the land as an eternal possession; the title deed belongs to Abram’s covenantal descendants (the Jewish people through the line of Isaac and Jacob) regardless of their residence—living in the land or not.
+God defines the land as an eternal possession.
+The title deed belongs to Abram’s covenantal descendants—the Jewish people through the line of Isaac and Jacob—regardless of their residence, living in the land or not (Gen. 17:7-8).

-© Charles E. McCracken 2016, devotional comments only.
+Copyright © 2016 Charles E. McCracken, devotional comments only.
 Repost/Reprint with permission from the author via Contact Form under ABOUT.
 Scripture taken from the New King James Version®.
 Copyright © 1982 by Thomas Nelson.
 Used by permission.
 All rights reserved.